-As described under "Director Compensation Policy Effective January 1, 2016" above, beginning in January 2017, each non-employee director will receive an annual equity award consisting of a number of fully vested shares of Common Stock having a grant date fair value equal to \$54,000, subject to pro-ration for partial years of service.
-In addition, a non-employee director serving as the Chairperson of the Board will receive an additional annual equity award consisting of a number of fully vested shares of Common Stock having a grant date fair value equal to \$42,500, subject to pro-ration for partial years of service.
-If shareholders approve the Amended 2012 Plan, the annual equity grants for the non-employee directors will be awarded under the Amended 2012 Plan beginning in January 2017.
+As described under "Director Compensation Policy for Fiscal 2016" above, beginning in January 2017, under the New Director Compensation Policy, each non-employee director receives an annual equity award consisting of a number of fully vested shares of Common Stock having a grant date fair value equal to \$54,000, subject to pro-ration for partial years of service.
+In addition, a non-employee director serving as the Chairperson of the Board receives an additional annual equity award consisting of a number of fully vested shares of Common Stock having a grant date fair value equal to \$42,500, subject to pro-ration for partial years of service.
+These annual equity grants for the non-employee directors will be awarded under the Amended 2012 Plan.

 The Company cannot project the grants that may be made to the Company's officers and employees because such grants are made at the discretion of the Compensation Committee.
-If the proposed amendments to the Amended 2012 Plan had been in effect in fiscal year 2015, we expect that our award grants for fiscal year 2015 would not have been different from those actually made in that year under the Amended 2012 Plan.
-For information regarding stock-based awards granted to the Named Executive Officers during fiscal year 2015, see the "Executive Compensation" section of this Proxy Statement.
+If the proposed amendments to the Amended 2012 Plan had been in effect in fiscal year 2016, we expect that our award grants for fiscal year 2016 would not have been different from those actually made in that year under the Amended 2012 Plan.
+For information regarding stock-based awards granted to the Named Executive Officers during fiscal year 2016, see the "Executive Compensation" section of this Proxy Statement.
 For information regarding past award grants under the 2012 Plan, see the "Aggregate Past Grants Under the 2012 Equity Incentive Plan" table below.

 The following paragraphs include additional information to help shareholders assess the potential dilutive impact of the Company's equity awards and the Amended 2012 Plan.
 The discussion that follows in this section does not include any shares that have been purchased under, may be purchased in the current purchase period under, or that remain available for issuance or delivery under the Company's Employee Stock Purchase Plan and the Company's Officer and Director Share Purchase Plan.
 The Employee Stock Purchase Plan is intended as a qualified employee share purchase plan that complies with Section 423 of the Code.
-The number of approved shares to grant under the Employee Stock Purchase Plan is 3,250,000, and 2,278,272 shares have been granted from the plan through January 8, 2016.
+The Employee Stock Purchase Plan generally provides for broad-based participation by employees of the Company and certain of its subsidiaries and affords employees who elect to participate an opportunity to purchase shares of Common Stock at a discount.
+The number of approved shares to grant under the Employee Stock Purchase Plan is 3,515,574 (after giving effect to equitable adjustments made to take into account the impact of the special cash dividend that was declared by the Company in July 2016), and 2,470,896 shares have been granted from the plan through January 6, 2017 (determined using the actual number of shares granted, without any retroactive adjustment to take into account the impact of the special cash dividend that was declared by the Company in July 2016).
 The Officer and Director Share Purchase Plan solely permits officers, employees and directors to purchase fully vested shares of Common Stock at fair market value.
-The number of approved shares to purchase under the Officer and Director Share Purchase Plan is 125,000, and 88,741 shares have been purchased under the plan through January 8, 2016.
+The number of approved shares to purchase under the Officer and Director Share Purchase Plan is 125,000, and 36,259 shares have been purchased under the plan through January 6, 2017.